 The next set of tests were performed using an inexpensive Center Point 3-9x40mm scope set to the power of 4.
 After zeroing the scope, I was able to consistently put all 9 shots into a small .75″ at a distance of 25 yards.
 Again, using the single-action.
 I was genuinely surprised at the level of accuracy that I was able to achieve with this rifle, a cheap scope and some old ammo.

-For the final set of testing that I performed, I used some fresh Remington 22 Thunderbolt ammo I purchased in a cheap bulk box.
+For the final set of testing that I performed, I used some fresh Remington 22 Thunderbolt ammo that I had purchased in a cheap bulk box.
 The experience was reminiscent of shooting an old black powder muzzle-loader.
 The smoke cloud was ridiculously thick and the delivery was very inconsistent.
 I had trouble keeping the rounds within a 1.5″ circle at 25 yards.
 I would certainly not recommend this ammo to anyone at all.

 I’ll surely have to try this firearm with some fresh match-grade ammo as well as some Magnum loads to see if I can improve on the accuracy even further.
 I’ll be sure to update the article as new information becomes available.